BiolaOladokun/Ai-Image-Generator/README.md

 📥 Download generated images with a single click

 🚀 Getting Started
-1. Clone the Repository
+1. Clone the Repository in cmd

 ~git clone https://github.com/BiolaOladokun/ai-image-generator.git

 ~cd ai-image-generator

-3. Insert Your Hugging Face API Key
+2. Insert Your Hugging Face API Key
 To use the image generation feature, you'll need a Hugging Face API key.
 You can get one for free from:

 🔗 https://huggingface.co/settings/tokens